10 Questions in 10 minutes with Cameron Proctor

 Work and sport saw you trek around the globe for close to a decade, tell us about your journey prior to joining Kakapo in 2019.

 Where do I start!?
 Looking back, my journey prior to joining Kakapo was a real adventure.
 Travelling the world, meeting new people and trying new things taught me so much about myself and helped me become the person I am today.
 It helped me understand the value of escaping your comfort zone and fed my curiosity.
 Travel has definitely helped instil a desire in me to continually learn, improve and grow.

 As a fully qualified personal trainer, what are your views around how health and fitness ties into high performance and success?

 Health and fitness definitely plays a huge part in sustaining high performance and achieving success.
 It helps to develop discipline, commitment and energy which are crucial elements of mastery.
 The path to success has been paved many times before, in other words - we don't need to reinvent the wheel.
 I have always been fascinated by the high performers of the world, most of whom share a similar philosophy on the importance of incorporating a consistent health and fitness routine into their schedules.

-What do you enjoy about business broking?
+What do you enjoy about being a business broker?

 I have always been interested in sales and business.
 My mum often used to joke that I would sell her if I could (FYI if you are reading this, I wouldn't mum).
 In my lifetime, both of my parents only ever worked for themselves.
 Business broking enables me to channel my interest in business, passion for people and love for health and fitness all into one!
 It is a truly rewarding role that has also enabled me to achieve a fantastic balance in my life.